-Marshall Fish is a remote trivia writer for Hasbro, Screenlife Games, and other pop culture websites.
+Marshall Fish is a remote trivia writer for Hasbro and Screenlife Games.
+He also enjoys writing music reviews.

 Since 2010, Paul McCartney has gone back into the archives to reissue expanded albums from his back catalog.
 This time, he revisits the first two albums released by his post-Beatles band, Wings.